 Dominica is an island in the Caribbean characterised by the softness of its sand, its rugged terrain, and its mountains surrounded by lush rainforests formed by volcanic activity.
 The island spans an area of 754 km².

-The many volcanic slopes on Dominica form a chain of hills in the centre of the island.
-The highest point on the island, the peak of Mourne Diablotins, is 1447 metres tall.
+Dominica’s many volcanic slopes form a chain of hills in the centre.
+The peak of Mourne Diablotins is the island’s highest point and is 1447 metres tall.

-Dominica is classified into ten dioceses, including the Diocese of Sand Andrew and the Diocese of Saint David.
-The capital of Dominica is Roseau, a wonderful city full of history and culture.
-The island is bordered on the East by the Atlantic Ocean, on the West by the Caribbean Sea, on the North and Northwest by Guadeloupe, and on the Southeast, it is bordered by Martinique.
+Dominica is classified into ten dioceses, including the Diocese of Sand Andrew and Saint David.
+The capital is Roseau, a fantastic city full of history and culture.
+The island is bordered on the East by the Atlantic Ocean, on the West by the Caribbean Sea, on the North and Northwest by Guadeloupe, and the Southeast by Martinique.

-In this article, we explore the history of Dominica, as well as the best times to visit and 16 popular tourist attractions on the Island.
+This article explores Dominica’s history, the best times to visit, and 16 popular tourist attractions on the Island.
 Scroll down to read more, or click on one of the highlighted sections below to jump ahead!

 The History of Dominica